Dirigisme: State ownership

-In India
+India

-Dirigisme is seen in India but was especially prevalent during pre-liberalisation period (1947–1991), in form of License Raj.
-After the end of British rule, domestic policy in India tended towards protectionism, with a strong emphasis on import substitution industrialisation, economic interventionism, a large government-run public sector, business regulation, and central planning, while trade and foreign investment policies were relatively liberal.
+Soviet-type economic planning is seen in India after the end of British rule from 1947 with domestic policy tending towards protectionism, a strong emphasis on import substitution industrialisation, economic interventionism, business regulation and central planning, trade, and a large government-run public sector.
+Foreign investment policies were highly restricted via the Licence Raj.
 However, in regard to trade and foreign investment, other authors disagree stating that high tariff barriers were maintained, with import duties of 350% not being uncommon, and there was also severe restrictions on the entry of foreign goods, capital, and technology.
-After 1991, India shifted from a planned dirigisme to market dirigisme economy.
+Although a mixed economy, the share of investment in public sector enterprises was 60%.
+India's economic policies during this period were more akin to Soviet economic planning rather than the French dirigisme model.
+Socialist economic planning, was especially prevalent in the form of the Licence Raj the Planning Commission and Five-Year plans.

-The state has complete control and ownership of railways, highways; majority control and stake in banking, insurance, farming, dairy, fertilizers & chemicals, airports, nuclear, mining, digitization, defense, steel, rare earths, water, electricity, oil and gas industries and power plants, and has substantial control over digitalization, Broadband as national infrastructure, telecommunication, supercomputing, space, port and shipping industries, among other industries, were effectively nationalised in the mid-1950s.
-Indian Government has indirect control on all sector except technology and consumer goods.
+After liberalisation in 1991, India shifted from a Mixed planned led type model (very similar to the Soviet economy) to Mixed market dirigisme economy.
+The Indian state has complete control and ownership of railways, highways; majority control and stake in banking, insurance, farming, dairy, fertilizers & chemicals, airports, nuclear, mining, digitization, defense, steel, rare earths, water, electricity, oil and gas industries and power plants, and has substantial control over digitalization, Broadband as national infrastructure, telecommunication, supercomputing, space, port and shipping industries, among other industries, were effectively nationalised in the mid-1950s.
+In essence, the Indian Government has indirect control on all sectors except technology and consumer goods.

 Other economies with dirigiste characteristics

 Economic dirigisme has been described as an inherent aspect of fascist economies by Hungarian author Iván T. Berend in his book An Economic History of Twentieth-Century Europe.
-However, the fascist systems created by Benito Mussolini (Italy), António Salazar (Portugal), Francisco Franco (Spain), Emperor Hirohito (Japan), and Adolf Hitler (Germany) are a varied mix of elements from numerous philosophies, including nationalism, authoritarianism, militarism, corporatism, collectivism, totalitarianism, and anti-communism.
+However, the fascist systems created in Italy, Portugal, Spain, Japan, or Germany were a varied mix of elements from numerous philosophies, including nationalism, authoritarianism, militarism, corporatism, collectivism, totalitarianism, and anti-communism.

 Dirigisme has been brought up as a politico-economic scheme at odds with laissez-faire capitalism in the context of French overseas holdings.
 To varying degrees throughout the post-colonial period, countries such as Lebanon and Syria have been influenced by this motif.